justin-marian/query-language/README.md

     type Line = List[String]
 ```

-These two row representations give you different ways to work with table data, making the `Table` structure flexible for various tasks.
-You can use `Line` for straightforward tasks and `Row` when you need to do more detailed work that involves column names.
+These two row representations give different ways to work with table data, making the `Table` structure flexible for various tasks.
+Use `Line` for straightforward tasks and `Row` when you need to do more detailed work that involves column names.

 ### Query Structure